Join Gulf News webinar on St Kitts and Nevis’ citizenship programme

 Following the success of the recent Gulf News webinars comes another focusing on the benefits for you, your family and even future generations via Citizenship by Investment (CBI).

-Join us on September 15 at 4pm to find out more about the advantages of St Kitts and Nevis’ CBI programme straight from the Prime Minister of the Caribbean nation, Honourable Dr Timothy Harris, and the limited-time offer from Les Khan, CEO of St Kitts and Nevis CBI programme and Beatrice Gatti, Head of Government Advisory at CS Global Partners.
+Join us on September 15 at 4pm to find out more about the advantages of St Kitts and Nevis’ CBI programme straight from the Prime Minister of the Caribbean nation, Honourable Dr Timothy Harris, and the limited-time offer from Les Khan, CEO of St Kitts and Nevis CBI programme.

 As a dual-island nation, St Kitts and Nevis is situated in the Caribbean Sea, neighbouring Montserrat and Antigua & Barbuda.
 It is the smallest sovereign state in the Western Hemisphere with just 53,000 people.